America the Beautiful silver bullion coins: Legislative history

 The program is authorized by Title II of the America’s Beautiful National Parks Quarter Dollar Coin Act of 2008.

 Minting history

-A new coining press from Germany was installed on March 1, 2010, at the Philadelphia Mint for use in producing the America the Beautiful Silver Bullion Coins.
+A new coining press from Germany, the Grabener 1000 press, was installed on March 1, 2010, at the Philadelphia Mint for use in producing the America the Beautiful Silver Bullion Coins.
 The press provides up to 1000 t of pressure for each strike and can produce in excess of 1 million coins per year.
 Silver planchets for the series will be supplied by Sunshine Minting.

 In conjunction with the April 27, 2010, meeting of the Citizens Coinage Advisory Committee in Philadelphia, committee members were shown examples of the America the Beautiful silver bullion coins.